 1.1.
-Purpose: The City of Grand Junction is soliciting competitive bids from qualified and interested companies for all labor, equipment, and materials required to construct a concrete slab-on-grade surrounding an existing training building located on top of Whitewater Hill.
+Purpose: The City of Grand Junction is soliciting competitive bids from qualified and interested companies for all labor, equipment, and materials required to construct a reinforced concrete monoslab foundation for a storage shed (storage shed by others), as well as an asphalt driving pad surrounding the existing burn building and slab at the Grand Junction Fire Department Fire Training Center on Whitewater Hill.
 All dimensions and scope of work should be verified by Contractors prior to submission of bids.